 Make sure you have plenty of sunlight reaching your poor man's plot.
 Clear what you can or plant elsewhere.

 Planting a food plot where a tractor can’t go is manual labor at its finest.
 And we wouldn’t recommend the installation of a plot more than a quarter acre, which is still a good amount of space in itself (nearly 11,000 square feet).
 If the ideal spot is thick with hardwoods, make the plot smaller.
 We’re simply setting a quarter acre as the maximum area so you don’t work yourself to death.

-You’ve found your spot.
-Looked at it on a topographical map or Google Earth.
+You’ve found your spot and looked at it on a topographical map or Google Earth.
 Instead of trying to memorize certain trees or landmarks within the outlined area, use some bright tape to mark it.
-Then fire up one of the two motorized tool you’ll need - a chainsaw.
+Then fire up one of the two motorized tools you’ll need: a chainsaw.
 Cut each tree as low to the ground as possible and clear any saplings that won’t burn later.
-Crop the grass with a weedeater.
-This will allow the Roundup to act faster once applied.
+Crop the grass with a weedeater, the other power tool, to allow the Roundup to act faster once applied.